w3c/compute-pressure/HOWTO.md

 # How to experiment ComputePressure API with Chrome

-The ComputePressure API is currently available in Chrome Canary and Edge Canary behind a flag.
+The [Compute Pressure API](https://www.w3.org/TR/compute-pressure/) is currently available in Chrome Canary and Edge Canary behind a flag.

 ## Own local Chromium repository (Linux):